top of page

 The ADTB provides donated organ and tissue samples directly to ethically approved research projects or stores samples for future medical research.
 These samples can support studies that may lead to better treatments, vaccines and new diagnostic tools for a wide range of diseases.

-Why is ADTB important?
+What is ADTB important?

 How does organ and tissue donation for research work?